Cristian Gonzáles

-Cristian Gérard Alfaro Gonzáles (born 30 August 1976, also known as Mustafa Habibi) is a professional footballer who plays as a striker for Liga 2 club PSIM Yogyakarta.
-He has been 4 times Liga Indonesia top scorer and has scored 249 goals in the Liga Indonesia.
-In his early career he played along with Álvaro Recoba in the Uruguay U20.
-As of 3 November 2010, he officially holds an Indonesian passport and has become the first naturalized player to be called up to the Indonesian national team.
+Cristian Gérard Alfaro Gonzáles (born 30 August 1976), also known as Abubakar Mustafa Habibi or Mustafa Habibi, is a former footballer who played as a striker.
+He was top scorer in Liga Indonesia four times, scoring a total of 249 goals in the league.
+Born in Uruguay and a former Uruguay youth international, he is the first naturalized player to be called up to the Indonesian national team.

 Club career

 Sud América

 In 1995, he joined the Uruguayan club Sud América.
 During the 28 months there, he played only once, scoring no goals.
 After being loaned to Huracán Corrientes, he went back to Sud America in the starting lineup.
 He played 12 times and scored one goal.

 Huracán Corrientes (loan)

 He was loaned to Huracán Corrientes where he played three times without scoring a goal.

 Deportivo Maldonado

 In 2000, on expiry of his contract, he moved to Deportivo Maldonado on a free transfer.
 He played 22 times and scored one goal.